If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Visual improvement may be minimal

-This does not mean supplementation is ineffective; the body prioritizes critical systems first.
+This does not mean supplementation is ineffective; the body is still prioritizing more critical systems (The Supplement Pitfall).

 If you are: